tindandelion/rust-bittorrent-client/_pages/index.md

 list_title: Project diary
 ---

 As I [continue my programming adventures in Rust][first-rust-project], I've decided to launch yet another learning project.
-This time, it's going to be an implementation of a simple [BitTorrent][bit-torrent] client.
+This time, it's going to be an implementation of a [simple BitTorrent client][project-github].

 ### Motivations